HariniVS/LogicPillars/Readme.md

 ### 🌐 System Context Diagram

-A diagram showing the system and its external interactions.
+The system context diagram provides a high-level view of how the HireIQ matching and scheduling system interacts with external systems, users, and its surrounding ecosystem.

 ![HireIQ Application System Context](images/architecture/c4-context-diagram.png)

 ### 📦 Container Diagrams

-This container architecture outlines the HireIQ matching and scheduling platform, breaking down key systems like interview management, LangFlow-based AI orchestration, embedding pipelines, and observability.
+This container architecture outlines the HireIQ matching and scheduling system, breaking down key systems like interview management, LangFlow-based AI orchestration, embedding pipelines, and observability.
 It shows how external systems like InterviewLogger, Calendar Hub, and LLM providers integrate with internal services to automate match-making and scheduling workflows.